mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 and `item.inline` contains the name of the aggregation function to apply on the grouping rows.

 :::info
-If you only want to aggregate on the footer, you can use the short notation
+If you only need to aggregate in the footer, you can use the short notation:

 ```ts
 const model: GridAggregationModel = { gross: { footer: 'sum' } };